Vincent Price And Cast Fly Over Stock Footage In Fun AIP-produced Jules Verne Epic.

-Preceded by an easily excised but spottily amusing prologue detailing the early history of flight (a silent movie parody showing footage of crashing airplanes), the film proper proceeds post-opening credits, but backwards in time, to post-Civil War Morgantown, Pennsylvania, where a looming matte-painted volcano spouts both a seismic flow of underground rumblings and a wrathful Bible verse from an unmistakable, echoing voice.
+Preceded by an easily excised but spottily amusing prologue detailing the early history of flight (a silent movie parody showing footage of crashing airplanes), the film proper proceeds post-opening credits, but backwards in time, to post-Civil War Morgantown, Pennsylvania, where a looming matte-painted volcano spouts both a seismic flow of underground rumblings and an unmistakable, echoing voice intoning a wrathful Bible verse.
 A plenipotentiary arms manufacturer (Henry Hull), his spirited daughter (Mary Webster), a balloonist business rival to the father and romantic hopeful to the daughter (David Frankham), and finally a federal geologist (Charles Bronson) are dispatched from a contentious meeting of aerialists to investigate the mysterious phenomenon.
 Sky-approaching the area of disturbance, the balloonist’s low-flying craft is shot down by a volley of rockets coming from the mouth of the volcano, and the quartet of survivors are promptly picked up by the source of the underground rumblings, the airship Albatross, and its deep-voiced captain, known only as Robur (Vincent Price).

 Sky prisoners for the next hour-and-twenty minutes of film flying-time, the unwilling Albatross passengers are introduced to the marvels of aerial travel by Robur and his astonishing zeppelin-cum-ship liner, even as the air captain’s grand project of strategic bombings throughout the world become disturbingly and destructively clear.
 Led by the capable geologist, who is also soon attracted to the equally strong industrialist’s daughter, and who just as quickly makes a bitter rival of the former balloonist, the tense captives plot to disrupt Robur’s plan of forced global disarmament by blowing up the mighty Albatross.